TurBoss/blt/doc/parseargs.rst

     this set.
 If *choiceList* is "", then no check is done.
 The default is "".

-  **-default**  *value*
+  **-default**  *string*
-    Specifies the default value for the argument.
-This value will be used as the argument's value if the argument is not set or if the argument takes no values (see the **-value** option).
-If *value* is "", then the parser's default value is used.
-The default is "".
+    Specifies the default value for the argument if it is optional.
+This value is also be used as the argument's value if the argument takes no values (see the **-nargs** option).
+If this switch is not set, then the argument uses to the parser's option **-default** string.

   **-destination**  *destArgName*
     Specifies the name of another argument where to store the argument's